mbaumer/us_hep_funding/docs/_states/TX.md

   2015  UNIVERSITY OF TEXAS AT ARLINGTON       793,260
 ```
 ## SULI/CCI Interns
-From 2014-2016 (only years available), this district had 3 SULI/CCI interns
+From 2014-2016 (only years available), this district had 2 SULI/CCI interns
 ```
 Term         Name                      College                           Host Lab                                Program
 -----------  ------------------------  --------------------------------  --------------------------------------  ---------
-Summer 2015  Soha Aslam                University of Texas at Arlington  Lawrence Livermore National Laboratory  SULI Spring 2015  Emmanuel Yeboah Fordjour  University of Texas at Arlington  Argonne National Laboratory             SULI Fall 2015    Soha Aslam                University of Texas at Arlington  Princeton Plasma Physics Laboratory     SULI
+Summer 2015  Soha Aslam                University of Texas at Arlington  Lawrence Livermore National Laboratory  SULI Spring 2015  Emmanuel Yeboah Fordjour  University of Texas at Arlington  Argonne National Laboratory             SULI
 ```
 ---
 <a name="TX-07"></a>